retry51776/notes/psychlogy/README.md

 - We develop heuristics first, `optimize based of statistical bias`, then algorithms `framework explain all possible paths`;

 - Goal is not important, execution path is the key.
 The skill to navigate in path and understand the tradeoffs is what makes different.

 - Repetition training is most effective way to change.

 - Change your path is easier than change what your desire.

+- 2 approaches to solution
+> Top down approach
+> > List possible causes, then start eliminate causes by logic.
+>
+> Bottom up approach
+> > Start from what I can do, build a module at a time, then start combine module.

+- Better workflow is more valuable than correct answer.
+> Most parent mistakes root from parent value correct behavior OVER child's psychology workflow.
+>
+> Don't go for perfect answer.
+Rather focus on constance improvement of existing workflow.

 ## Framework
 > Life is a video game